docker-archive/docker-ce/components/cli/docs/reference/run.md

 An absolute path starts with a `/` (forward slash).

 For example, you can specify either `/foo` or `foo` for a `host-src` value.
-If you supply the `/foo` value, Docker creates a bind-mount.
+If you supply the `/foo` value, Docker creates a bind mount.
 If you supply the `foo` specification, Docker creates a named volume.

 ### USER